 There are no commercial casinos in Texas and only one tribal casino.
 Two other Texas tribal casinos operate with Class II gambling.

 State lawmakers filed two pieces of Texas casino legislation in 2023 that would have allowed for up to seven destination casinos throughout the state.
 One of the House bills made it out of committee, but consideration for the legislation died when there was no full vote in the House.

 Here is an overview, including information about the current and future status of online casinos in Texas.

 of Gold Coins for $10

-Are Sweepstakes Casinos Safe?
+Are sweepstakes casinos safe?
+Quite safe.
 They are regulated by watchdog groups like the Malta Gaming Authority, which protect player identity, and most require identity verification procedures if you wish to play for cash prizes.

 It is very unlikely that online casinos will be legal any time soon in Texas.
-The progression would likely see online casinos only after retail casinos, retail sports betting, and online sports betting were legalized, in that order.
-Lawmakers have tried to introduce casino gambling legislation over recent years, although none of those attempts have reached floor debate.
+The progression would see online casinos only after retail casinos, retail sports betting and online sports betting were legalized.
+Lawmakers have tried to introduce casino gambling legislation in recent years although none of those attempts have reached floor debate.

 Social and sweepstakes casinos in Texas

 While real money online casinos are not legal in Texas, players can play online at social and sweepstakes sites that use virtual currencies.

 Most social/sweepstakes casinos offer two forms of virtual tokens for two types of players: